phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

          HEAD detached at 192fbaa
          nothing to commit, working directory clean

 Icepack is pointing to something in the CICE-Consortium Repository, even if you checked Icepack out of your fork.
 If you need to modify Icepack, the first thing to do is to switch the Icepack submodule to the head of a branch in your fork.
 To do this, you need to modify the submodule repository, update the submodule version to your fork master, update the fork master to make sure you are using the latest version of the Consortium Icepack code, then switch to a branch in your fork.
-Make sure your fork master is up to date with the Consortium master and if not, do this for Icepack.
-LINK THIS
+Make sure your fork master is up to date with the Consortium master and if not, [update your fork](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/_edit#updating-your-fork).

       cd CICE
       git config --file=.gitmodules -l